Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/snap.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Object and Edit mode
+   | Mode:     Object and Edit Mode
    | Hotkey:   :kbd:`Shift-S`

 The *Snap* menu
-(also available from the 3D header in both *Object mode* and *Edit mode* :menuselection:`Object --> Snap` and :menuselection:`Mesh --> Snap`).
+(also available from the 3D header in both *Object Mode* and *Edit Mode* :menuselection:`Object --> Snap` and :menuselection:`Mesh --> Snap`).
 This menu provides a number of options to move the cursor or your selection to a defined point (the cursor, selection or the grid).